-Every year, we accept 4 – 5 students who have specific interests in scholarly topics.
+Interdisciplinary Fellowships are built on the idea that writers often reach into other fields and practices.
+This fellowship gives a student both formal and informal access to thinkers, communities, and resources not normally housed inside literature and writing.
 For instance, let’s say you’re a poet who wants to address the criminal justice system in your work.
 Once you’re accepted, we’ll pair you with a professor in the Rutgers-Camden Criminal Justice department who will oversee your work.
-You’ll complete two independent studies during your time here with that professor, and you’ll write a thesis that addresses your research.
+You’ll complete two independent studies during your time here with that professor.

-Interdisciplinary MFA students are paid a stipend of between $10,000 and $12,000.
-They are also given the opportunity to teach composition for approximately $6000 per class.← Tell me more about the Interdisciplinary MFA fellowships.
+Interdisciplinary MFA students are paid a stipend of approximately $10,000.
+They may also given teach composition, via an additional appointment, for approximately $6000 per class.← Tell me more about the Interdisciplinary MFA fellowships.